kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Use the aws configure command with the --profile parameter to add a named profile with the sandbox AWS account’s credentials.
 * Run the function using sam local invoke with the --parameter-overrides parameter.
 * Create an AWS SAM CLI configuration file at the root of the SAM project folder.
 Add the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables to it.
-Incorrect

 AWS Lambda functions have an associated execution role that provides permissions to interact with other AWS services.
 However, when you run AWS Lambda functions locally using the SAM CLI, you’re simulating the execution environment of the Lambda function but not replicating the AWS execution context, including the IAM execution role.
 This means that the function won’t automatically assume any IAM execution role and instead will rely on the credentials stored in ~/.aws/credentials file.
 When testing locally with AWS SAM, you can specify a named profile from your AWS CLI configuration using the --profile parameter with the sam local invoke command.
 This will instruct the SAM CLI to use the credentials from the specified profile when invoking the Lambda function.
 You can run the aws configure  with the --profile option to set the credentials for a named profile.

 In the scenario, the developer must first set up the sandbox AWS account’s credentials using aws configure --profile sandbox.
 This creates a named profile ‘sandbox’ (note that you can use any name for the profile).
 For local testing with the SAM CLI, the developer can then specify this profile using the command sam local invoke --profile sandbox.
 This ensures that the locally executed Lambda function utilizes the correct credentials to access resources in the sandbox AWS account.
-Hence, the correct answers are:
+* Hence, the correct answers are:
 – Use the aws configure command with the --profile parameter to add a named profile with the sandbox AWS account’s credentials.
 – Run the function using sam local invoke with the --profile parameter.
 The option that says: Create an AWS SAM CLI configuration file at the root of the SAM project folder.
 Add the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables to it is incorrect.
 The SAM CLI relies on the AWS credentials stored in the /.aws/credentials file, which can be set through the aws configure command.
 While it’s technically possible to place application credentials in a configuration file, SAM CLI doesn’t support sourcing AWS credentials from it for authentication.